 The appendices contain information that doesn't really fit anywhere else in the book.
-Appendix A contains definitions of acronyms and terms used in the book; Appendix B gives acknowledgments to people who have helped work on the CLFS project and website; Appendix C and D have information about package dependencies and the the build order.
+Appendix A contains definitions of acronyms and terms used in the book; Appendices B and C have information about package dependencies and the build order.
 Some architectures may have additional appendices for arch-specific issues.